The Real Danger When You Have An Inner Conflict

 The least damage done by inner conflict is low motivation or desire.

-And it stands to reason that if you have no energy or no motivation for any length of time, then you’re going to suffer from a lack of self-worth.
+And it stands to reason that you’ll suffer from a lack of self-worth if you have no energy or motivation for any length of time.

 Why?

-Because no energy and no motivation means no effort, and if you don’t put in the effort you don’t get successful outcomes.
+Because no energy and no motivation mean no effort, you don’t get successful outcomes if you don’t put in the effort.
 So, you’re not going to feel very good about yourself or your abilities if you don’t have successful outcomes as proof of your abilities and worth.

-Many types of inner conflict are relatively common and easy to spot, such as your interest versus those of your friends, family, spouse or co-workers.
+Many types of inner conflict are relatively common and easy to spot, such as your interests versus those of your friends, family, spouse or co-workers.

 Inner conflicts may start simply with mixed feelings.

-Someone may ask something of you, and you agree to do it, but inside you notice an uncomfortable or negative feeling.
-If you are bothered by more than just a negative or uncomfortable feeling, then that could be a sure sign of future inner conflict problems.
+Someone may ask something of you, and you agree to do it.
+Still, inside, you notice an uncomfortable or negative feeling.
+If you are bothered by more than a negative or uncomfortable feeling, that could signify future inner conflict problems.

 It’s All Because Of Values Conflicts

 Inner conflicts start when we have a values conflict.
-Our values systems hide within our subconscious, and they are your inner guide or compass as to what’s right and wrong for us.
+Our values system hides within our subconscious; they are our inner guide or moral compass regarding what’s right and wrong for us.

 It’s what sets your actions and how you will feel emotionally after you take a particular action.